 The Organization reports information regarding its financial position and activities according to the "net asset" concept.
 Net assets are segregated among two categories: net assets without donor restrictions and net assets with donor restrictions.
 Net assets without donor restrictions consists of net assets not subject to donor-imposed restrictions and may be expended for any purpose in performing the primary objectives of the Organization.
 These net assets may be used at the discretion of the Organization's management and Board of Directors.
-Net assets with donor restrictions consist of net assets subject to donor-imposed restrictions.
-Some donor restrictions are temporary in nature; those restrictions will be met by the actions of the Organization or by the passage of time.
+Net assets with donor restrictions are temporary in nature; those restrictions will be met by the actions of the Organization or by the passage of time.
 Other donor restrictions are perpetual in nature, where by the donor has stipulated the funds be maintained in perpetuity.